AP® Calculus BC Free-Response Questions (FRQs)

 1. Read all the questions thoroughly.

-2. Underline important information.
+2. Annotate important information.

-1. Treat each part of every FRQ independently.
+3. Treat each part of every FRQ independently.

-2. Organize your work.
+4. Organize your work.

 As you prepare for the exam, use the College Board® scoring guidelines to study what kinds of things they instruct the readers to look for.
 When you answer questions on the exam, only include the information you need to score points.
 If you need to write things down as you work toward your answers, do so in the question booklet.

-3. Save time, draw a line.
+5. Save time, draw a line.

 If you make an error and catch it, do not erase it.
 Instead, draw a line or X through the sections you don’t want the readers to consider.
 Doing this saves time over erasing.

-4. Show your work.
+6. Show your work.

 Unless the question explicitly tells you to simplify or give a numerical answer, leave your answers in their original, complete form.
 The scorers will accept your response in any format as long as you've completed the work required by the question.
-While preparing for the exam, understand the scoring guidelines and study the sample answers provided by the College Board.
+While preparing for the exam, understand the scoring guidelines and study the sample answers from the College Board.
 This will give you an even better idea of when you should or should not simplify your answers.

-5. Use your calculator wisely for Part A.
+7. Use your calculator wisely for Part A.

 The following are four functionalities that the College Board expects your graphing calculator to do: